Cypre55/Library-Information-System/MD Files/Unit-Testing (1).md

   ###### Scenarios

-  * The selected ISBN doesn't exist in the RESERVATIONS table.
-  * Some copies are available and the user doesn't have any active reservation.
-  * Some copies are available and the user has an active reservation.
-  * Some copies are available and the user has an expired active reservation.
+  *  The user has an Active Reservation on this ISBN.
+  * The user has a Pending Reservation on this ISBN.
+  * The user has no reservation on this ISBN and some UIDs are available.
+(May have reservations on other ISBN)
+  *  The user has no reservation on any ISBN and no UIDs are available.
-  * All copies are lent and the user neither has a pending reservation nor an active reservation.
+  * The user has a reservation on a different ISBN and no UIDs are avalaible.
-  * All copies are lent and the user is in pending reservation and without other active reservations.
-  * All copies are lent and the user is in pending reservation and with other active reservations.
-  * All copies are lent and the user is in pending reservation and some active reservation has expired.
-  * All copies are lent and the user is in pending reservation and some active reservation has expired and user is now in active reservation.
-  * All copies are lent and the user is in active reservation.
-  * All copies are lent and the user's active reservation has expired.

 * ##### Test IssueBook()

   ###### General Input

   * LibraryMember
-  * SBN of book to be issued.
+  * ISBN of book to be issued.
   * Database entry in RESERVATIONS table for the book.
   * Database entry in MEMBERS table for the member.

 ###### General Output

   * Database record in MEMBERS Table updated with the new Book added to the Issued list.
   * Number of Issued books is increased.
   * BOOKS and RESERVATIONS Table is updated.

   ###### Scenarios
-  * User tries to claim a book they have already issued e*
+  * User tries to claim a book they have already issued
-  * User has exhausted their permitted number of issues e*
+  * User has exhausted their permitted number of issues
   * User claims a reserved book.
   * User issues an available book.